Advice and Tips for Expats in Bangkok

 There's a ton of things I wish I knew when I moved to Bangkok.

-Some simple things someone could have tell me, others that I've learn the hard way and that cost me a lot of time and money.
+Some simple things someone could have told me, others that I've learn the hard way and that cost me a lot of time and money.

 - Day to Day Life

 Where to find what's going on in Bangkok ?

 Events and new places